 A force is a push or a pull which alters the state of motion of a body and is measured in Newtons (N).
 As explained in Newton's first law of motion a force is required to make a stationary body move, change speed, direction or stop.

-In sport and internal force is one which is generated within the body for example the leg muscles contracting to move the bones.
-An external force is one which acts outside the body for example the boxers glove as it strikes the head of their opponant.
+In sport and internal force is one which is generated within the body, for example, the leg muscles contracting to move the bones.
+An external force is one which acts outside the body, for example, the boxers glove as it strikes the head of their opponent.